shawnlasrado20/FoodManagement_ML/README.md

 - Building responsive web apps using Streamlit.
 - Addressing social issues with technology.
 - Understanding food redistribution logistics and community impact.

----

-## Contributions

-Contributions and improvements are welcome!
-Please feel free to open issues or submit pull requests.

----

-## License

-This project is licensed under the MIT License.

----

 *Thank you for your interest in the Local Food Wastage Management System.*
 Together, let's reduce waste and promote food justice.